Robot Platforms of the IEL

 Retrofitted Robot Workcell

 The retrofitted robot workcell comprises of Unimation's Puma 560 and IBM's 7575 robotic manipulators and a conveyor system.
 The robotic systems were retrofitted to comply with open architecture requirements.
 Initially, the retrofitted robot controller consisted of a Delta Tau Data System's Programmable Multi-Axis Controller (PMAC) board seated in a VMEbus computer, a Motorola MVME167, and coordinated by Ch running under the LynxOS real-time operating system from Lynx Real-Time Systems.
-The robotic cell has since been updated and is now controlled utilizes two Delta Tau Data System's Turbo PMAC2 PCI controllers.
+The robotic cell has since been updated and is now controlled by two Delta Tau Data System's Turbo PMAC2 PCI controllers.
 The Puma 560 is a widely used general-purpose six degrees of freedom manipulator.
 The IBM 7575 is a scara-type robot manipulator with four degrees which are popular in automated chip manufacturing.

 The robot workcell simulating a automation process.